Short and Caught: The ASX stocks investors are shorting right now

-While the number of stocks with over $6m in short interest have grown slowly over time, the short interest against Paringa Resources (ASX:PNL) shot up 5.4 million per cent in the last month to $6m.
+While the number of stocks with over 6 million shorted shares have grown slowly over time, the short interest against Paringa Resources (ASX:PNL) shot up 5.4 million per cent in the last month to 6 million.

 The Kentucky-focused coal miner has begun sales of its coal, making $US5.7 million in revenue but has needed to raise finance multiple times in recent months.

 Child-tracking app Life360 (ASX:360) is another stock with recent shorting pressure.
 Having lost 43 per cent since its early-May IPO, it is one of the few flops in the IPO market in 2019.

 One stock on this list that has done well in 2019 is Stavely Minerals (ASX:SVY).
 The Victoria-focused copper explorer became a five-bagger off the back of a 40 per cent copper hit.
 But it is a new target for shorters, having just fallen below $1.